-Education: MDiv.
-Harvard University; PhD University of Pennsylvania; PgCert.
-University of Edinburgh School of Law
+Education: PhD University of Pennsylvania; MDiv Harvard University Divinity School; BA Fairleigh Dickinson University-Florham Campus; Visiting Student Drew University; PgCert University of Edinburgh School of Law

-He completed his PhD in Near Eastern Languages and Civilizations at the University of Pennsylvania in 2014, where he specialized in Near Eastern Archaeology, Ancient History, and Epigraphy.
+He completed his PhD in Near Eastern Languages and Civilizations at the University of Pennsylvania in 2014, where he specialized in Near Eastern Archaeology, Ancient History, Biblical studies, and Semitic Epigraphy.
 As part of his dissertation, he conducted extensive research on the Arabian incense trade from its earliest beginnings through the early Islamic period in the Near East Section at the University of Pennsylvania Museum of Archaeology and Anthropology.
-In addition to his doctoral degree, he earned a Masters degree in Religious Studies from Harvard University.
-He holds a number of graduate certificates including an advanced certificate in African Studies (Ethiopic languages) from Penn’s Center for African Studies and a post-graduate certificate (PgCert) in Intellectual Property Law from the University of Edinburgh School of Law in Scotland.
+He holds a graduate certificate in African Studies (Ethiopic languages) from Penn’s Center for African Studies and a post-graduate certificate (PgCert) in Intellectual Property law from the University of Edinburgh School of Law in Scotland.

-His academic research interests are interdisciplinary and include the following: Pre-Islamic and Islamic material culture of the Arabian Peninsula and East Africa; Arabian incense burners; organic residue analysis (LC-MS) and the history of the frankincense trade; intellectual property and cultural heritage law; museum studies; archaeological tourism and sustainable development; the archaeology and history of Mesopotamia and Arabia; epigraphic South Arabian languages; rock art and epigraphy; the anthropology of scent and ritual studies; and all aspects of Digital Humanities including GIS and Remote Sensing, and 3D imaging of material culture for heritage preservation.
+His academic research interests are interdisciplinary and include the following: Pre-Islamic and early Islamic material culture of the Arabian Peninsula and East Africa; Arabian incense burners; the history of perfumes and scents; organic residue analysis (LC-MS) and the frankincense trade; the history of the Bible and Assyriology; intellectual property and cultural heritage law; archaeological tourism and sustainable development; the archaeology and history of first millennium BC Mesopotamia, Arabia, and the Levant; epigraphic South Arabian languages; Arabian and East African rock art; and all aspects of Digital Humanities including GIS, Remote Sensing, and 3D imaging of material culture for heritage preservation.